 Good product photos require an even and controlled illumination.
 This is only possible using a light or photo box.
-This is a small container which can be used to setup backgrounds and lights.
+This small container can be used to set up backgrounds and lights.

-The first photo was made in a light box with a even and soft light.
+The first photo was made in a lightbox with an even and soft light.

-There are less shadows in the first image, so you can see all details of the components and surfaces.
-Also the colour reproduction is better.
+There are fewer shadows in the first image so that you can see all details of the components and surfaces.
+Also, the colour reproduction is better.

-The first photo looks pleasing and friendly, while the second photo looks cold and hard.
+The first photo looks pleasing and friendly, while the second looks cold and hard.

-While there is no good or bad about the different light situations, to sell products you should choose the soft and friendly light.
+While the different light situations are not good or bad, you should choose the soft and friendly light to sell products.
 The hard light from the second photo is nice to create dark and mysterious pictures.

-I can recommend Foldio3 from Orangemonkie.
-It is the perfect combination of light box und integrated lighting.
-This solution is also portable, you can simple fold the box and it will take no space in your office or flat.
+I can recommend a Foldio lightbox from Orangemonkie.
+It is the perfect combination of lightbox and integrated lighting.
+This solution is also portable, you can fold the box, and it will take up no space in your office or flat.

-If you buy Foldio3, you not only get the perfect box for your photos, there is also a professional light bar integrated into this box.
-You also get a white and black background with the box and there are additional “halo” lights.
+If you buy one of these Foldio lightboxes, you get the perfect box for your photos and a professional light bar integrated into this box.
+You also get a white and black background with the box and additional “halo” lights.

-If you like to use a different product, best is you go into a photographers shop and check the desired box there.
-Make sure you take the camera with you, so you can make a test shoot to check the light.
+If you like to use a different product, the best is you go into a photographer’s shop and check out the desired box there.
+Make sure you take the camera with you to make a test shoot to check the light.

-The key features selecting a light box to do product photography with electronics are:
+The key features of selecting a lightbox to do product photography with electronics are:

 - Space inside of the box for the camera lens.